dreger/audacious.blog/content/essays/tuned-for-the-mac.md

 [bs]: https://inessential.com/2020/08/15/desktop_means_web

-A month and change, Panic’s [launched its new code editor, Nova][nova] with the lede, “Nova, our next-generation, fully native, future-focused code editor — only available for macOS — is here.”
+A month and change later, Panic [launched its new code editor, Nova][nova] with the lede, “Nova, our next-generation, fully native, future-focused code editor — only available for macOS — is here.”
 On the [marketing site][nova-marketing], you’ll read the headline, “Can a native Mac code editor really be that much better?”

 [nova]: https://panic.com/blog/nova-is-here/
 [nova-marketing]: https://nova.app/